kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 ### Goals

-* Achieve seamless node capacity expansion through hot plugging resources.
+* Achieve seamless node capacity expansion through resource hotplug.
 * Enable the re-initialization of resource managers (CPU manager, memory manager) and kube runtime manager without reset to accommodate alterations in the node's resource allocation.
 * Recalculating and updating the OOMScoreAdj and swap memory limit for existing pods.